xnuinside/sqlalchan/README.md

 Toy-example how possible to customize SQLAlchemy Class definition and mapping your custom metaclass that inherit from SQLAlchemy DeclarativeMeta Class.

-In example, we use simple class annotations to define tables, instead of huge
+In example, we use simple class annotations to define tables, instead of huge classical SQLAlchemy classes.

+This:
     from sqlalchemy import Column, Integer, String

     class User(Base):